Govt issues revised guidelines for home isolation of mild or asymptomatic COVID-19 cases | Health

 Treatment for every patient needs to be monitored individually as per the specific condition of the patient concerned and hence generic sharing of prescriptions should be avoided, the revised guidelines stated.

-There is no need for re-testing after the home isolation period is over.
-Asymptomatic contacts of infected individuals need not undergo Covid test and monitor health in-home quarantine, the guidelines stated.

 ''Information floating through social media mentioning non-authentic and non-evidence-based treatment protocols can harm patients.
-Misinformation leads to the creation of panic and in turn undertaking tests and treatment which are not required has to be avoided.
+Misinformation, leading to the creation of panic and in turn undertaking tests and treatment that are not required, has to be avoided.

 The revised guidelines also specified that the district administration under the overall supervision of the State Health Authority shall be responsible for monitoring patients under home isolation.

-The health worker should contact the patient daily, preferably in-person or over telephone/ mobile, and obtain the details of temperature, pulse, oxygen saturation, patient overall wellness, and worsening of signs/symptoms.
+The health worker should contact the patient daily, preferably in-person or over telephone/ mobile, and obtain the details of temperature, pulse, oxygen saturation, patient's overall wellness and worsening of signs/symptoms.

 The teams may also provide home isolation kits to the patient/caregiver as per the policy of the state government.

-The kit may contain masks, hand sanitizers, paracetamol along with a detailed leaflet to educate patients and family members in the local language.
+The kit may contain masks, hand sanitisers, paracetamol along with a detailed leaflet to educate patients and family members in local language.

-The surveillance teams shall also undertake patient education on the disease, its symptoms, warning signs, COVID-19 appropriate behavior and the need for vaccination for all eligible members.
+The surveillance teams shall also undertake patient education on the disease, its symptoms, warning signs, COVID-19 appropriate behaviour and need for vaccination for all eligible members.

-Listing the responsibilities of the district/sub-district control room, the guidelines stated that they will be made operational and their telephone numbers well publicized so that people under home isolation may contact the control rooms for seamless transfer of patients through ambulance from home to the dedicated hospital.
+Listing the responsibilities of district/sub-district control room, the guidelines stated that they will be made operational and their telephone numbers well publicised so that people under home-isolation may contact the control rooms for seamless transfer of patients through ambulance from home to the dedicated hospital.

+''These Control Rooms shall also make outbound calls to the patients under home isolation to monitor their status and the district administration should monitor all cases under home isolation on a daily basis,'' the guidelines stated.

-According to the guidelines, asymptomatic cases are laboratory-confirmed cases that are not experiencing any symptoms and have oxygen saturation at room air of more than 93 percent.
+According to the guidelines, asymptomatic cases are laboratory-confirmed cases who are not experiencing any symptoms and have oxygen saturation at room air of more than 93 percent.

-"Such cases should have the requisite facility at their residence for self-isolation and for quarantining the family contacts," they said.
+“Such cases should have the requisite facility at their residence for self-isolation and for quarantining the family contacts,” the guidelines said.

-Elderly patients aged more than 60 years and those with co-morbid conditions such as Hypertension, Diabetes, Heart disease, Chronic lung/liver/ kidney disease, Cerebrovascular disease, shall only be allowed home isolation after proper evaluation by the treating medical officer, the guidelines said.
+Elderly patients aged more than 60 years and those with co-morbid conditions such as hypertension, diabetes, heart disease, chronic lung/liver/ kidney disease and cerebrovascular disease shall only be allowed home isolation after proper evaluation by the treating medical officer, the guidelines said.

 Patients suffering from immune-compromised status (HIV, transplant recipients, cancer therapy) are not recommended for home isolation and shall only be allowed home isolation after proper evaluation by the treating medical officer, they added.
+The guidelines said the patient should stay in a well-ventilated room with cross ventilation and windows should be kept open to allow fresh air to come in.
+A patient should at all times use a triple-layer medical mask and they should discard the mask after eight hours of use or earlier if the mask becomes wet or is visibly soiled.
+In the event of a caregiver entering the room, both caregiver and patient may preferably consider using N-95 mask and it should be discarded after cutting them to pieces and putting in a paper bag for a minimum of 72 hours, the guidelines said.
+The patients shall not share personal items including utensils with other people in the household.
+Self-monitoring of blood oxygen saturation with a pulse oximeter for the patient is advised.
+The patient may self-monitor breathing rate/respiratory rate in sitting position, breathe normally and count the number of breaths taken in 1 full minute, the guideline said.
+The patient shall self-monitor his/her health with daily temperature monitoring (as given below) and report promptly if any deterioration of symptom is noticed.
+The status shall be shared with the treating Medical Officer as well as surveillance teams/Control room.
+The caregiver should wear a triple layer medical mask and N-95 mask may be considered when in the same room with the ill person and maintain hand hygiene among others.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)